JConfMexico/jalapenio/CODE_OF_CONDUCT.md

 ---
+permalink: Code of Conduct
 ---

 # Jalapenio Unconference Code of Conduct

 Jalapenio Unconference is dedicated to providing a safe, inclusive, and respectful environment for all participants.
-We expect everyone involved in the event, including attendees, speakers, sponsors, and organizers, to adhere to this Code of Conduct.
+We expect everyone involved in the event, including attendees, speakers, and organizers, to adhere to this Code of Conduct.

 ## Expected Behavior

 - **Respect:** Treat all participants with kindness, respect, and consideration, valuing a diversity of views and opinions.

-- **Inclusivity:** Strive to create a welcoming environment that is inclusive and free from discrimination based on race, gender, sexual orientation, disability, age, or any other characteristic.
+- **Inclusivity:** Strive to create a welcoming environment that is inclusive and free from discrimination based on race, gender, sexual orientation, age, or any other characteristic.
 - **Collaboration:** Foster collaboration and cooperation among participants, promoting a positive and constructive atmosphere.
 - **Professionalism:** Conduct yourself in a professional manner and refrain from any form of harassment, intimidation, or disruptive behavior.

 ## Unacceptable Behavior